mayank9708/Project/README.md

 - Python 3.x
 - Terraform (for infrastructure provisioning)
 - Jenkins (for CI/CD pipeline automation)
-- AWS account (for deploying to AWS EKS)
 - GitHub or GitLab repository for version control